DFgalus/Code-Quiz/README.md

 # Code-Quiz-Challenge
 ## Description

-The motivation behind this project was to practice on the job tickets and to see what it is like working as a junior developer.
-The purpose of this project was to practice JavaScript skills and create a randomized, configurable password generator function to the given JavaScript code.
+The purpose of this project was to practice my new Web API skills and to build an application from the ground up.
+This code quiz demonstrates everything we learned during week four of the bootcamp.